MY BELOVED FRIXOS.

 Phroexos and Helle, a king’s son and daughter, were persecuted by their cruel stepmother Ino.
 They fled from her on a golden ram, sent by Zeus.
 Poor Helle, turning giddy as they flew over land and sea, fell from its back into the sea that has ever afterwards been known by her name: Hellespont.
 But, Frixos safely reached Colchis at the farther end of the Euxine Sea.
 He sacrificed the ram to Zeus, and hung up its fleece in a sacred grove by the river of the Colchians, among whom henceforth he lived and died.
 Later on Jason and his Argonauts retrieved the fleece for his uncle King Peleas, father of Achilles.

-Frixos was an impressive-looking one-year-old 108 lb.
-German-Shepherd—with a touch of Collie in him, according to the vet— with the best physical and personality traits of both (?) breeds.
+Frixos was an impressive-looking one-year-old 118 lb.
+German-Shepherd—with a touch of Collie in him--according to the vet—with the best physical and personality traits of both (?) breeds.
 He had the bark and the elegant looks of his German-Shepherd parent and the tenderness of a Collie, but fearless and highly protective.
 He was blessed with a playful disposition, a beautiful coat, a perfect set of gleaming white teeth, and a bark that made the wall of the house shiver.

 Our favorite playtime activity was playing "Inspector Clouseau."
 That is, hide-and-pounce.
 Most of the times ... he won!
-But despite his size and mischievousness, he never caused any damage or harm to me or to anyone else (well, the coffee table and the vase we broke don't count!).
+But despite his size and mischievousness, he never caused any damage or harm to me or to anyone else.

 He had a healthy and happy life.
 But old age eventually caught up with him, suddenly!
 And after a short illness I lost a loyal friend and a tireless playmate.
 I still miss him very much.